 We teach older children about human reproduction during science lessons and about the emotional side of growing up through the PHSE curriculum.
 We invite parents to discuss these lessons and view any teaching plans or resources at the relevant points in the year.
 Although you have the right to withdraw your child from the curriculum covering relationships we ask you first to speak to the Headteacher about your intentions.

 Children from Years 1-6 take part in two hours of PE every week.
 The curriculum covers gymnastics, dance and indoor and outdoor games.
 Taught by specialists or their own class teachers, children make full use of the grounds and resources to engage and bring out sporting excellence.
-In either Year 3 or 4 children will be taught to swim weekly at Vale Farm Swimming pool by qualified instructors for the whole of the year.
+In Year 4 children will be taught to swim weekly at Vale Farm Swimming pool by qualified instructors.

 We have a Sports Day annually with competitive and non-competitive games.
 We run different sports based clubs termly, e.g. gymnastics, football, dance, roller skating, netball, football and martial arts, which are open to all children.
 We also have teams who compete in inter-school competitive sports events.